t-rekttt/invisible_message/README.md

 ## Features
 - No manual interaction required (no manual scripting/injection into dev console, blah blah,...just install once and use forever)
 - Easy to use
-- Fully invisible when you turn off the tool, fully invisible on mobile devices
+- Sent messages remain fully invisible when you turn off the tool, fully invisible on mobile devices
+- v0.8: Now with inline hidden messages

 ## How to use
 - Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)